don2dusk/don2dusk/README.md

 # About Me 🧑🏾💻
 - 👋 Hi, I’m Otega

-- 👀 I’m interested in Flutter, Python and Web Development
+- 🛠️ I'm a Flutter Developer and Frontend web developer with 2+ years of experience.

 - 🌱 I constantly look forward learning new things and creating cool projects